DarkMasquerader/SQL-Challenges/Challenge 8/README.md

 With the above established, all that remains is to select the distinct columns from `s1` and order them appropriately.

 ## Alternative Solution
-Given the amount of fun I had with this challenge, I put together an(what I believe to be) easier-to-read, yet more verbose solution:
+Given the amount of fun I had with this challenge, I put together an easier-to-read, yet more verbose solution:
 ```sql
 WITH